If you aren’t teaching your kids about financial responsibility and money skills, you’ve left them vulnerable to a lifetime of financial insecurity.

 Through the FutureSmart Challenge, MassMutual also collaborates with Junior Achievement affiliates, nonprofits that offer financial literacy programs to schools throughout the U.S., to extend financial education in the classrooms of the same students who attend the Challenge.
-To date, MassMutual has reached more than 30,000 students through the FutureSmart Challenge.
+To date, MassMutual has reached more than 2 million students through FutureSmart.

-High school and college-age kids are ready for more sophisticated lessons in money management.
+High school and college-age kids are ready for more sophisticated lessons in personal finance.

 That includes debt.
-Many of the best and brightest graduates get themselves in financial hot water by spending money they don’t have and burying themselves in high interest credit card debt.
+Many of the best and brightest graduates get themselves into financial hot water by spending money they don’t have and burying themselves in high interest credit card debt.